Buddy: The Buddy Holly Story: West End productions

 Buddy transferred to the Victoria Palace Theatre and opened on 12 October 1989.
-With audiences on their feet every night, structural engineers were called to the theatre to make sure the dress circle could take the weight as the structure bounced with the audience as they danced.
+Structural engineers were called to the theatre to make sure the dress circle could take the weight as the structure bounced with the audience as they danced.
 Buddy transferred to the Novello Theatre, completing a total of 12 and a half years and 5,140 performances at the two theatres.
-In 2007, Janes brought the show back to the West End at the Duchess Theatre, where it played for a further 634 performances making it one of the longest-running musicals in London history.
-This revival ensured that the 50th Anniversary of Holly's death was celebrated on 3 February with a special performance incorporating several new numbers for that one night.
+In 2007, Janes brought the show back to the West End at the Duchess Theatre, where it played for a further 634 performances.
+The 50th Anniversary of Holly's death was celebrated on 3 February with a special performance incorporating several new numbers for that one night.
 The role of Buddy Holly was equally shared by Dean Elliott and Matthew Wycliffe, who played the role in the 2007 UK touring company.
 Ritchie Valens was played by Puerto Rican actor Miguel Angel, and J.P.
 Richardson (The Big Bopper) by actor Lee Ormsby.
 The 50th Anniversary Tour played concurrently across the UK and starred Oliver Seymour-Marsh and Glen Joseph as Buddy, with Chris Redmond and Dan Graham as the Crickets.

 UK national tours

-During the second year of the original production's long run, a UK national tour of Buddy began in June 1991 at the Theatre Royal, Plymouth.
-This was the first West End production to tour the UK while still playing in the West End; it set a new record of 243 weeks of continuous touring, or 4 years 35 weeks on the road.
+A UK national tour of Buddy began in June 1991 at the Theatre Royal, Plymouth.
+This was the first West End production to tour the UK while still playing in the West End; it set a record of 243 weeks of continuous touring, or 4 years 35 weeks on the road.
 Buddy has continued to tour frequently in the UK.

 Broadway production/US national tours

 After a Toronto try-out and 15 previews, the Broadway production, also starring Hipp, opened on November 4, 1990, at the Shubert Theatre, where it ran for 225 performances.
 Jill Hennessy played a number of roles, including Holly's wife Maria Elena.
-The show has toured extensively throughout the US, starting with a 53-week tour in November 1991, and with the most recent 5th tour finishing in March 2016.
+The show has toured extensively throughout the US, starting with a 53-week tour in November 1991, and with the 5th tour finishing in March 2016.

 International and touring productions

 Buddy has been staged in more than 17 countries, including Australia, Austria, Canada, Denmark, Germany, Finland, Iceland, Ireland, Japan, Netherlands, New Zealand, Singapore, South Africa, South Korea, Sweden, UK and USA.
 Over 25 million people have seen the show worldwide.
-Buddy has had two major tours in Australia, the 1st tour played Sydney's Theatre Royal for 36 weeks before continuing throughout Australia for a further 60 weeks.
+In Australia, the show's first tour played Sydney's Theatre Royal for 36 weeks before continuing throughout Australia for a further 60 weeks.
 The second Australian tour in 2009 ran for 39 weeks.

 In Germany, the Stage Theatre in Hamburg was built on land next to the river Elbe specifically for Buddy, where the show played for seven years between 1994 and 2001.